-Some loans are now available for houses and small apartments.
+Loans are becoming available for houses and small apartments.
 Buyers with a decent down payment can buy excellent rental properties.
 Prices and values have declined in real estate to the point where almost any investment will give the investor cash flow.
 We recommend real estate, not just because it is our business, but also because it has the best track record during recent years.
-Sales have slowed in real estate, which is the best time for investment.
+Sales have slowed but are returning in real estate, the best time for investment.